Detailed Guide forProperty, Real Estate, and Community Association Managers in San Diego County

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Property and Community Association Managers in California is $61,585 annually, or $29.61 hourly.
-The median wage for Property and Community Association Managers in San Diego County is $52,365 annually, or $25.17 hourly.
+The median wage in 2016 for Property and Community Association Managers in California was $61,585 annually, or $29.61 hourly.
+The median wage for Property and Community Association Managers in San Diego County was $52,365 annually, or $25.17 hourly.
 The median is the point at which half of the workers earn more and half earn less.